jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Attitude.</li></ul>

 ## **Give Preference to Internal recruitment/In-house employees**
-If you hire candidates from an outside source first and existing staff may get demotivated, this may lead to employee turnover.
+If you hire candidates from an outside source first , existing staff may get demotivated, this may lead to employee turnover.
 Internal candidates already know the operation of the organization, so it is best to utilize them to their fullest potential before recruiting externally.
 Hence, Internal recruitment is the best place to start because of the reasons:
 <ul><li>Saves time and money.</li>
 <li>Reduces training and development time.</li>
 <li>Improves productivity.</li>